Xilinx/Vitis_Libraries/sparse/docs/src/benchmark.rst

 Performance
 -----------

-For representing the resource utilization in each benchmark, we separate the overall utilization into 2 parts, where P stands for the resource usage in platform, that is those instantiated in static region of the FPGA card, as well as K represents those used in kernels (dynamic region).
-The target device is set to Alveo U280.
+For representing the resource utilization in each benchmark, we separate the overall utilization into two parts, where P stands for the resource usage in platform, that is, those instantiated in static region of the FPGA card, as well as K represent those used in kernels (dynamic region).
+The target device is set to AMD Alveo |trade| U280.

 .. table:: Table 1 Performance on FPGA
     :align: center